Battle of Arcadiopolis (1194): Origins of the conflict

 After the major Bulgarian success in the Battle of Tryavna in 1190 their troops launched frequent attacks on Thrace and Macedonia.
 The Byzantines could not face the fast Bulgarian cavalry which attacked from different directions on a vast area.
 Towards 1194 Ivan Asen I had taken the important city of Sofia and the surrounding areas as well as the upper valley of the Struma River from where his armies advanced deep into Macedonia.

-The battle
+Battle

 To distract his attention the Byzantines decided to strike in eastern direction.
 They assembled the Eastern army under its commander Alexios Gidos and the Western army under its Domestic Basil Vatatzes to stop the dangerous rise of Bulgarian power.
 Near Arcadiopolis in Eastern Thrace they met the Bulgarian army.
 After a fierce battle the Byzantine armies were annihilated.
 Most of Gidos's troops perished and he had to flee for his life, while the Western army was fully slaughtered and Basil Vatatzes was killed on the battlefield.